 Imagine a management team has to decide to invest in one of two alternatives, both initiatives cost € 100.000.

 Plan A, is the next generation product and has a predicted ROI of 20% in two years time.
 Plan B is an initiative to start working with a startup to find out how artificial intelligence could impact the company's services.

 You can imagine what happens right?
 The budget will be allocated to initiative A.

 This is why we recommend ringfencing the innovation budgets.
 Horizon 1 initiatives compete against horizon 1 initiatives, horizon 3 initiatives against horizon 3, etc.

 A common allocation of resources / budget between the three horizons is 70% of the innovation budget for Horizon 1, 20% for Horizon 2 and 10% for Horizon 3.
 However, the split depends on the context of your organization and industry.
 The higher paced your environment and industry, the more should be allocated to Horizon 2 and 3.

 How to get started?

-This chart will give you an indication of where you currently put your effort in.
-It will promote a discussion about the balance in your innovation portfolio.
-It is an excellent starting point for innovation
+This visualization will give you a first indication where your focus is at this moment.
+It will prompt a discussion about the desirability of this division.
+It is an excellent starting point for innovation portfolio management.